HanleyKingston/SHARP_portfolio/README.md

 tree output file from BEAST
 **Outputs**
 Excel file of Markov jump counts
-### 13. Estimate Bayes Factor for Markov jump counts for each BEAST tree
+### 18. Estimate Bayes Factor for Markov jump counts for each BEAST tree
 Use spreaD3_v0.9.6. to estimate Baye's factor for each transition rate (between traits of interest).
 Note: must have checked "infer social network with BSSVS" in BEAST input files for this to work
 **Inputs**
 log files from Beast runs
+**Outputs**
+Text files of BF estimates for each pair of traits & for each subsampled tree (X3 subtypes)
-### 14. combine_spreaD3_BFs.R:
+### 19. combine_spreaD3_BFs.R:
-Calculates the median BF estimate for each pair of traits across each subsampled tree.
+Calculates the median BF estimate for each pair of traits across the subsampled trees.
 Run via command line.
 Only argument is input path where separate BF file estimates are stored.
+**Inputs**
+Text files of BF estimates
+**Outputs**
+Text files of BF estimates combining each subsampled tree

 ## CLUSTER ANALYSIS
 Evaluate clustering trends for HIV sequences from PWID.
 Unlike with the MRCA_tree cluster analysis (focused on estimating time of origin for clusters), we will define clusters using a ML tree.
-## 15. Identify clusters
+### 20. Identify clusters
 Use ClusterPicker to identify clusters on the subtype-specific ML trees using maximum distance thresholds of 0.015 and 0.045.
 Do not use a confidence threshold.
 **Inputs**
 ML trees for each subtype
 **Outputs**
 data frames of cluster assignments (one data frame is 1 sequence per row and 1 data frame is 1 cluster per row) X2 (for each distance)
-### 13. Analyze_clusters.Rmd
+### 21. Analyze_clusters.Rmd
 **Inputs**
 combined_metadata
 data frames of cluster assignments: